 1960: Former U of Chattanooga guard and 2 year veteran of the CFL Hamilton-Cats signed with the newly minted Boston Patriots (now New England Pats) for whom he played 14 games.

 1962: “Merrill’s Marauders” a film about the famous WW II fighters starring Jeff Chandler (Ira Grossel), directed by Samuel Fuller who also co-authored the script and with music by Franz Waxman was released today in the United States.

 1962: A revival of “Fiorello!” a musical with a book by Jerome Weidman, lyrics by Sheldon Harnick and music by Jerry Bock opened at the New York City Center.

-1965(13th of Sivan, 5725): Philosopher, author and intellectual Martin Buber passes away.
+1965(13th of Sivan, 5725): Eighty-seven year philosopher, author and intellectual Martin Buber passes away.
 There is no way to do write just a few words about Buber.
 His impact was too great in too many spheres.
 The best way to honor his memory is to take try and read a little bit of Buber.
 Whether it is something as complicated as I and Thou or as relatively simple as a collection of Chasidic tales, there is something for all of us.

 1966: Birthdate of mathematician Grigori Perelman.
 True confession – I do not have a clue as to what his work is all about but the experts say the Russian born genius is best known for his work in comparison geometry.
 He has also published papers purporting to prove Thurston's Geometrization Conjecture and Poincare’s Conjecture.
 So far, nobody has found the flaw in his work